 Option 3 – You Can Wait

-Yes you can always wait, and there will always be something better.
+Yes, you can always wait; there will always be something better.

-I’ve been shooting video with the Sony A7r.
+I’ve been shooting videos with the Sony A7r.
 It’s good, not great, but I’m happy with it.

-Sony has announced that it will work on reducing the rolling shutter in it’s CMOS full frame cameras.
-So my bet, the Sony A7s 2, which will probably be called the A8 or A77 or something, will likely have a much improved rolling shutter, and hopefully internal 4k recording with 10 bit output.
-That would be the dream, and that’s when I’ll be making the upgrade from my 5Dmkii Magic Lantern RAW and Sony A7r.
+Sony has announced that it will work on reducing the rolling shutter in its CMOS full-frame cameras.
+So my bet is the Sony A7s 2, which will probably be called the A8 or A77 or something, will likely have a much improved rolling shutter and hopefully internal 4k recording with 10-bit output.
+That would be the dream, and that’s when I’ll be upgrading from my 5Dmkii Magic Lantern RAW and Sony A7r.